Last Updated on by Michael Brockbank

 Still, with fewer overall visits to the site, WriterSanctuary still makes more than twice what the gaming site pulls in from Adsense alone.

-And as you can see with all three sites, it takes more than a million pageviews to really bring in the money.
+And as you can see with all three sites, it takes several hundred thousand views per month to replace a full-time income.

 How Much Does Google Adsense Pay Per Click?